Ronald Sanders (diplomat): Background

 Sanders was born in Guyana.
-He has a master's degree in international relations from the University of Sussex and attended Boston University.
-He was also a visiting fellow at Queen Elizabeth House, Oxford University (1987–1988).
+He has a master's degree in international relations from the University of Sussex in the United Kingdom and attended Boston University in the United States.
+He was also a visiting fellow at Queen Elizabeth House, Oxford University in the United Kingdom (1987–1988).

 Sanders was a successful broadcaster in the 1970s, becoming general manager of the Guyana Broadcasting Service in 1973 at the early age of 25.
-He went on to be an executive at Caribbean Broadcasting Union, and Caribbean News Agency.
-He has served as a board member of UNESCO and as chairman of the Caribbean Financial Action Task Force against drug trafficking and money laundering.
+Simultaneously, he helped to found the Caribbean Broadcasting Union, and the Caribbean News Agency, serving on the Executive of both bodies.
+He also served as the youngest elected member of the Executive Board of UNESCO and the first person from a micro state (1983-1985) to do so.
+Having been one of the first Caribbean negotiators with the OECD on its "Harmful Tax Policy" in 1990, he went on to become the chairman of the Caribbean Financial Action Task Force against drug trafficking and money laundering.
 Since 2010, he has been a member of "The Friends of the Democratic Charter", a group of leading personalities from Latin America and the Caribbean, established by former US President Jimmy Carter, to oversee compliance with the Inter-American Democratic Charter.

 Between 2002–2004, Sanders was Antigua and Barbuda's chief foreign affairs representative.
 He holds the distinction of being the only representative of a small state to lead a successful trade dispute at the World Trade Organization.

 In 2004, a World Trade Organization arbitration panel found in favour of the arguments he led as Antigua and Barbuda's ambassador in a case against the United States of America over cross-border access for Internet gaming and a violation of the General Agreement on Trade in Services.

-Sanders has been a board member of UNESCO.
-He is a senior research fellow at the Institute of Commonwealth Studies, University of London and a senior fellow at Massey College, University of Toronto on leave.
-He has also served as an international business consultant and writer.